 Learn how Singular pulls data from Facebook and how you can configure and customize the options.
 See also: Troubleshooting Facebook Data Discrepancies.

-Update (February 2021): Singular can now show the individual graphic assets within a Dynamic Creative.
+Update (February 2021): Singular now supports Automated App Ads (AAA) and can show the individual graphic assets within a Dynamic Creative.
 Singular also interpolates from the creative level to show you country/sub ad network/platform breakdown on the asset level (learn more).

 See our other integrations with Facebook:

 |Data Connector Technology||API (Facebook Graph API and Marketing API v9.0)|

 Facebook provides your data broken down by all of the following (see Data Mapping below for terminology and more details):

 In addition, you get one of the following breakdowns: